damieng/DamienGKit/Powershell/SourceTree/README.md

 * Show Full Output: unchecked
 * Script to run: powershell.exe

+### Option 2
+* Copy the sample [customactions.xml](https://github.com/damieng/DamienGKit/blob/master/Powershell/SourceTree/customactions.xml) to `%LOCALAPPDATA%\Atlassian\SourceTree`
+* Update the path to the scripts as necessary

+## Notes
-You may need to restart SourceTree for the custom actions to show in the menus.
+* You may need to restart SourceTree for the custom actions to show in the menus.

-## Limitations

-Does not currently work predictably with multiple remote repositories.
+* Does not currently work predictably with multiple remote repositories.